 Definition: Phytochemicals found in red, orange or yellow fruits and vegetables.
 Carotenoids are precursors to vitamin A, which means your body can transform some of them into vitamin A.

-Other carotenoids cannot be turned into vitamin A. However, they may trigger antioxidant reactions in your body.
+Other carotenoids cannot be turned into vitamin A, but they still have health benefits because they can trigger antioxidant reactions in your body.
 These include lycopene, lutein and zeaxanthin.

 Carotenoids and Antioxidants